VRLabs/Weapon-Slash/README.md

 You can edit "Weapon Slash/Armature/Upper Arm/Lower Arm/Wrist/Weapon/PhysBone" to change the difficulty of the slash.
 For further adjustment you can also change the radius of "Weapon Slash/Armature/Upper Arm/Lower Arm/Wrist/Weapon/Receiver".

-Under "Armature/(Light or Heavy) Slash" are Containers.
+Under "Weapon Slash/Armature/(Light or Heavy) Slash" are Containers.
 Place custom effects within these Containers.
 "Weapon/(Light or Heavy) Effect Target" is where these effects will appear.

 "WeaponSlash.Control" parameter must be true for the system to be active.